KDE/documentation-develop-kde-org/HIG/source/style/writing/wording.rst

 -  Use an informal and friendly tone, but not too informal or humorous.
 -  Avoid popular, but transient, words and phrases.
--  Keep information short and consistent; avoid redundancy or wordiness. e.g. Do not repeat the dialog title in the dialog text.
+-  Keep information short and consistent; avoid redundancy or wordiness. e.g. Don't repeat the dialog title in the dialog text.
 -  Don't abuse :doc:`capitalization` because it draws people’s attention.
--  For date and time information, consider that your app may potentially be used for several years; do not use immutable date references like *this year* unless it is algorithmically determined.
+-  For date and time information, consider that your app may potentially be used for several years; don't use immutable date references like *this year* unless it is algorithmically determined.
 -  Follow system-wide wording conventions for basic functions to keep wording consistent.